- BA, Seton Hill University (Music Education), 1973

 In a bio provided for Aveni-Sappington’s ISSTD webinar on the Migration Model, she claims to have been working with victims of ritual abuse and mind control for 30 years and to have assisted in writing legislation for the state of Michigan.
 Aveni-Sappington also spent time in Kuala Lumpar, Malaysia, where she claimed many of the sex trafficking survivors she worked with showed “significant dissociative symptoms.”

 She also spoke at a 2018 Conference at Rachel’s Vineyard, a retreat for “healing after abortions.”
-During the conference she had two presentations, one titled “What is Ritual Abuse?
+During the conference she gave two presentations, one titled “What is Ritual Abuse?
 Why Do We Need to Know About It?
 Overview of a Structured Personality” and the other, listed as a special interest topic titled, “Ritual Abuse History and How It Was Integrated into the Church.”

-Elieen Aveni-Sappington believes ritual abuse perpetrators create DID (Dissociative Identity Disorder) as result of mind control programming in order to keep the victim silent.
+Elieen Aveni-Sappington believes ritual abuse perpetrators create DID (Dissociative Identity Disorder) via mind control programming in order to keep the victim silent.
 According to Aveni-Sappington, ritual abuse perpetrators include: “monarch programming, generational satanism, witchcraft groups, and others.”
 Aveni-Sappington claims to use the "migration model" to deprogram mind control in her clients.
 This model is described by Alison Miller as migrating personalities from the “dark side” to the “light side” on which, she claims, God exists.

 In a February 2018 complaint filed against Eileen Aveni-Sappington, a medical professional requested an investigation following the emergency room admission of one of Aveni-Sappington’s clients.
 The complainant requested the investigation on the grounds that Aveni-Sappington was continuing to remotely treat a client with an expired license and with concern that she was “feeding into” the client’s schizophrenic delusions.

 Aveni-Sappington claimed that the client was not schizophrenic but rather was suffering from DID due to being trafficked as a child by her parents and was frequently under attack by her "handlers" with “electromagnetic energy weapons.”
 Aveni-Sappington also treated this client’s roommate, who provided a letter of support and Aveni-Sappington’s CV.
-Though the Bureau of Professional Licensing is unable to give any further information regarding this investigation, Aveni-Sappington is listed as having an open formal complaint on Michigan’s Department of Licensing and Regulatory Affairs website.

 “I believe that there are times when sin can open the door to mental illness, especially in those who already have some susceptibility.”